nkdAgility/azure-devops-migration-tools/docs/content/docs/setup/reflected-workitem-id/index.md

 }
 ```

 When you create the field you will be able to see the`RefName` (different from the display name) in the field settings.
 This is the value that you will use in the configuration file.
 It will always have at least one `.` in the name.
 On the inherited processes it will be `Custom.ReflectedWorkItemId` (unless you created your process and added the field many moons ago, in which case it will be `processName.ReflectedWorkItemId`).
-On the XML process it will be whatever you want to call it But I recommend something like `TfsMigrationTool.ReflectedWorkItemId` or just `ReflectedWorkItemId`.
+On the XML process it will be whatever you want to call it, but I recommend something like `TfsMigrationTool.ReflectedWorkItemId` or just `ReflectedWorkItemId`.

 ## Work Items you can't customise!

-If you need to migrate work items that you cant customise, then you will need to use one of the built in fields and I recommend `Microsoft.VSTS.Build.IntegrationBuild`.
+If you need to migrate work items that you can't customise, then you will need to use one of the built in fields and I recommend `Microsoft.VSTS.Build.IntegrationBuild`.
 This field is only used by builds, and is relatively safe to use.

 This is primarily of concern for [How-to: Migrating Plans and Suits](_howto/migrating-plans-and-suites.md).